core-wg/resource-directory/draft-ietf-core-resource-directory.md

 to be URN encoded, simple and lossless structural transforms should generally be sufficient to store external metadata in Resource Directories.

-The additional features of Resource Directory allow domains to be defined to enable access to a particular set of resources from particular applications.
+The additional features of Resource Directory allow sectors to be defined to enable access to a particular set of resources from particular applications.
 This provides isolation and protection of sensitive data when needed.
 Groups may defined to support efficient data transport.